 I have pictures of every step of this travesty of a process.
 What is not relayed in this review is the stress and inconvenience of the process, as well as the helplessness of a customer subjected to lies and deception by the company, employees, and contractors, who turn the problem around on the informed customer, and try to make the customer think that they are wrong; and leaving a customer with an unfinished job according to the verbal and written contracts, both of which are legal in NC.

 After the floor dried, I found that the floor was not leveled and the floor drops, leaving the end of tiles sticking up at the at the point the floor changes levels, and creating a trip hazard.
 I texted (my only form of communication because they do not answer calls) and told the company not to authorize payment with the finance company, after the financier told me that the company cannot charge my account until the job is finished.
 A company representative called to tell me that I was offered paying $600 for the job, and I told her that I would call back.
 However, they do not answer calls and have full voicemails.
 I am now disputing the charge for the full amount of the job.
 50 floor answered the complaint by saying that they know that they broke my water heater, and paid for it, and that is all they will do.
 They did not break my water heater, and I have all of the texts and pictures of what they did do documented.
 Problem still ongoing… I put 50 Floor into the construction category.
 I could not add that they are also a ***.

 Product or Service Mentioned: Fifty Floor Customer Care.

 Preferred solution: Full refund.

-I didn't like: Deplorable customer service, No calls back, Claims workers are employees, Contractors are tried on customers, Lie about the contract.
+Fifty Floor Cons: Deplorable customer service, No calls back, Claims workers are employees, Contractors are tried on customers, Lie about the contract.